Meet the PODC Team

 Suzie is a mum of twin boys, Alec and Oliver, who were born at 32 weeks’ gestation and survivors of twin-to-twin transfusion.
 Upon being discharged, Ollie received a refer on his hearing test, before being diagnosed as profoundly deaf with complex auditory neurotherapy.
 He has bilateral cochlear implants since he was 3 years old and has been learning Auslan since birth, with fluency in Auslan and English.
 Suzie is passionate about mentoring families to gain confidence in advocating for themselves, with the philosophy that parents are the biggest experts on their children.
-She’s currently working on a submission for the disability royal commission, making sure families voices are heard, particularly those who speak English as their second language.
+She is passionate about making sure families voices are heard, particularly those who speak English as their second language.
 She has been a full-time member of the PODC committee for two years and also co-facilitates a Facebook group called ‘Little Auslaners’.

 Vacant - Secretary

 Maria first became a member of PODC in 2006 after her son, Jack, was born with a moderate hearing loss.
 His hearing deteriorated, and he received a Cochlear Implant in 2010 and in 2014.
 Jack has two older sisters who are hearing.
 Maria initially made contact with PODC as the family had no understanding of hearing loss and what this would mean for Jack.
 Having this support was very helpful as they could learn from the experiences of other families.